MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-row-level-security-policy-command.md

 ---
 title: .show table row level security policy command- Azure Data Explorer
-description: This article describes the .show table row level security policy command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 03/09/2023
+description: Learn how to use the `.show table row level security policy` command to display the table's row level security policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/23/2023
 ---
 # .show table row level security policy

-Display a table's [row_level_security policy](rowlevelsecuritypolicy.md).
+Display the table's [row_level_security policy](rowlevelsecuritypolicy.md).
 The Row Level Security simplifies the design and coding of security.
 It lets you apply restrictions on data row access in your application.
 For example, limit user access to rows relevant to their department, or restrict customer access to only the data relevant to their company.

 ## Permissions